 - if the MT-SMS delivery on both Access Types has failed, the AMF shall inform the SMSF immediately.

-- If the AMF informs the SMSF that it cannot deliver the MT-SMS to the UE , the SMSF sends a failure report to the first SMS-GMSC (which can be co-located with IP-SM-GW or SMS Router) as defined in TS 23.040 [7] or TS 23.540 [84].
+- If the AMF informs the SMSF that it cannot deliver the MT-SMS to the UE (including the cases that UE applies power saving enhancement as described in step 4 of clause 4.13.3.6), the SMSF sends a failure report to the first SMS-GMSC (which can be co-located with IP-SM-GW or SMS Router) as defined in TS 23.040 [7] or TS 23.540 [84].
 If the SMS-GMSC has more than one entity for SMS transport towards the UE, then upon receiving MT-SMS failure report, the SMS-GMSC, based on operator local policy, may re-attempt the MT-SMS delivery via the other entity.